foodieops/recipes/README.md

 **recipe format**

 In the root you will find a sample recipe, please follow that format.
 If your PR is not in that format we will ask you to put it into that format before merging.
-This is done as we will be converting each recipe to LaTex on the backend for proper typesetting and then building the repo into a pdf cookbook that will be made available for printing.
+This is done as we will be converting each recipe to LaTex on the backend for proper typesetting and then building the repo into a pdf cookbook that will be made available for printing for a small fee.
+100% of any funds will go directly to a local foodbank to help feed those who many not be able to feed themselves.